SquareZeb/Interactive-Map-for-Voices-of-the-Void/README.md

 # OUTDATED!!
 # This map will no longer be updated, so it's accuracy is not guarenteed.
+As such it will be made fully opensource, anyone can fork this map and update it however they'd like.

 # Interactive Map of VOTV
 ## Description: